 We’ve all had that day when we wake up to find the boiler broken or a leak in the roof, and we groan at the anticipated expense.
 But when you own Buckingham Palace and other ancient buildings, that can be one big bill!

 As well as temporarily increasing the Sovereign Grant to help renovate Buckingham Palace, selling admission tickets for public access to the royal palaces also helps pay for their upkeep.

 In 2012, the Treasury dug into its pockets for another £1 million to pay for the Queen’s Diamond Jubilee celebrations.

-Prince Charles has his own duchy income
+Prince William has his own duchy income

 The Duchy of Cornwall, as described by the Royal website, is: “one of the largest and oldest estates in Britain.
 It includes around 54.521 hectares in 23 counties, mostly in the South West of England.
 The Duchy was created in 1337 by Edward III for his son and heir, Prince Edward, and its primary function was to provide him and future Princes of Wales with an income from its assets.”

-Prince Charles can’t sell the Duchy, as he’s merely a trustee rather than the owner.
+Prince William can’t sell the Duchy, as he’s merely a trustee rather than the owner.
 The Duchy is to be passed on, intact, to the next Prince of Wales.
 In the event that it was sold, he wouldn’t get any money from it – he’s only entitled to the annual income.